 Are Chinese Teaching Methods the Best? – A Field Experiment in ‘tough teaching methods’ in the UK conducted in 2015.

-If you like this sort of thing you might like to purchase my extensive no-nonsense revision notes – over 50 pages of accessible, user friendly, exam-focused notes for only £0.99* – from iTunes, Barnes and Noble and Kobo.
+If you’re just here for the research methods content (and you like this sort of thing) and alternative option could be to purchase my extensive no-nonsense revision notes – over 50 pages of accessible, user friendly, exam-focused notes for only £0.99* – from iTunes, Barnes and Noble and Kobo.

 *Price will fluctuate with the dollar exchange rate